Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

 - ### **Travel Request:**

-     - Waiting to reject and Cancel the Travel Request in leave request,  once completed the stage then it will move to Completed stage.
+     - In This stage, Waiting to Cancel the Travel Request in leave request, If Travel Request begins, Then User will reject **Travel Request** in this stage.

+     - Once Rejection completed the stage, then it will move to Completed stage.

        - *In The action field is following to,*